tpwo/pyzet/docs/README.md

     $ pyzet status
     On branch main
     nothing to commit, working tree clean

+If the above command doesn't work for you, your Git executable is probably installed in some non-default location for your system.

+To tell pyzet where to look, you need to add another line to the config
+file:

+    git: <path-to-your-git-executable>

 For the remaining Git-interaction commands, you have to make sure that your Git configuration including name, email, and remote is correct.